Updated: Apr 11

 During our first day in Redding, we had the privilege of touring the Bethel Music studio and offices.
 It was honestly so inspiring to go behind the scenes and see where it all happens; the whole place was bursting with creativity.
 Brian and Jenn Johnson were working on mixing and mastering the album as we were walking around the studio.
 Before we set off to the location where I would be sculpting, we met with the creative team who shared their vision for the album with me and prayed for me.
 It was a beautiful experience, I felt very appreciated and honored by them.

 I had already constructed the majority of the armature at home, but had left a few parts unfinished for the sake of capturing the full process on film, so that was where I began.
-The armature is the metal structure onto which the clay is applied.
+The armature is the metal structure that supports the clay.
 It adds strength and helps the clay keep its form, as the sculpture gets pretty heavy!

 If I were to leave the sculpture in its clay form, it would just dry out, crack and break into pieces.
 Some methods would bake the clay in a fire oven to prevent that, but whilst the sculpture is still on the metal armature, you can’t.
 To make it permanent, you must cast the sculpture.
 This is a long and messy process.
 Thankfully I had my lovely wife Hannah to help me with the whole casting process.